cakephp/docs/en/development/testing.rst

 The `fixture factories plugin <https://github.com/vierge-noire/cakephp-fixture-factories>`_ proposes an alternative for large sized applications.

-The plugin uses its own `phpunit listener <https://github.com/vierge-noire/cakephp-test-suite-light>`_ which will perform the following actions:

-#.
-Run migrations once on the test DB `(see the migrator) <https://github.com/vierge-noire/cakephp-test-migrator>`_.
-#.
-Truncate dirty tables before each test.
+The plugin uses the `test suite light plugin <https://github.com/vierge-noire/cakephp-test-suite-light>`_ in order to truncate all dirty tables before each test.
-#.
-Run tests.

 The following command will help you bake your factories::